w3f/polkadot-wiki/docs/maintain-guides-how-to-setup-sentry-node.md

 wg genkey | sudo tee privatekey | wg pubkey | sudo tee publickey
 ```

-You will see two files, `publickey` and `privatekey`, have been created.
+You will see that two files, `publickey` and `privatekey`, have been created.
 As may be guessed from their names, `publickey` contains the public key and `privatekey` contains the private key of the keypair.

 ### 3. Configuration